 There are many people who claim they can create content.
 How do you sort through them all?

 First off, find a writer with a background in journalism – especially business writing.
 They are accustomed to taking complicated topics and making them understandable and readable for people who need to know something about the subject but don’t care to know about the law.
-Second, the writer should have experience with lawyers and law firms so they understand the dynamics of business development in the profession as well as what bar associations and law societies allow for ethical promotion of legal services.
+Second, the writer should have experience with lawyers and law firms so they understand the dynamics of law firm marketing in the profession as well as what bar associations and law societies allow for ethical promotion of legal services.

 Finally, find a writer who can turn out your copy in a hurry.
 We’re not talking about a Hemingway or Le Carre who fret over a single sentence for months.
 A blog isn’t The Old Man and the Sea or Smiley’s People.
 They should produce nearly-finished copy in a day or two.
 Just because you use a writer doesn’t mean that your voice or intent will be lost.
 What it means is that your blog, article or other material will be more likely to resonate with readers.